 The land reforms implemented between 1917 and 1921 did not solve the problems of production, or how to feed the urban population.
 Farm machinery, draught animals, and transport were in very short supply.
 The government chose to use requisitions (compulsory sales by farmers, for minimal prices) which provided no incentive for farmers to increase production beyond what they were allowed to keep for home consumption.
-This culminated in the great famine of 1921-2, when millions died of starvation or malnutrition.
-Mitrany has only a little to say about this period (on p.84).
+This culminated in the great famine of 1921-2 Mitrany has only a little to say about this period (on p.84).
 He says more about the years of the New Economic Policy between 1922 and 1928, when the contributions of small farmers were recognised.
 The NEP was criticised by (among others) Trotsky, Zinoniev and Kamenev (to the effect that it would entrench rich peasants and undermine the proletarian revolution in the cities) and this led to its demise (pp. 85-90).
 Lenin was ill from 1922 and incapacitated from 1923; he died in 1924.
 Collectivization started in 1929.
 It realised the second stage of Lenin’s strategy, but it was far from spontaneous: the state organised the creation of collective farms and “the elimination of the kulaks”, even though Stalin argued at the time that compulsion should not be used (pp.90-2).
 The effective peasant resistance to this, involved, for example selling or eating their livestock, and any recovery was bound to be slow.
 But by 1932 new tractor factories had opened, and by 1935 increasing production from the collective farms meant that it was possible to end the rationing of bread (pp.93-4).
 Russian industry, and infrastructure such as railways, enabled Russia to survive the invasion by Hitler in 1941, and to emerge on the victorious side in the Second World War.